Vegan pumpkin coffee cake with a thick cinnamon swirl and generous pecan crumble! This cake is moist, ridiculously delicious and easy to make.

-Ingredients for the vegan pumpkin coffee cake
+Ingredients to make pumpkin coffee cake

 Notes about the ingredients

-Pumpkin puree.
+Pure pumpkin puree.
 I've tested this recipe with Libby's canned pumpkin puree and homemade pumpkin puree and they both work wonderfully!

 Baking powder AND soda to make sure the pumpkin cake is fluffy!